embelon/ssd1306_oled_frequency_counter/README.md

 ### 3. Shift Register's Logic Diagram

-Shift Register internal logic is build from several DFFs, multiplexers, one sumator, one comparator and few logic gates as depicted below.
+Shift Register internal logic is build from several DFFs, multiplexers, one adder, one comparator and few logic gates as depicted below.
 Those components can be divided into 3 groups:
 - Bit Counter - responsible for counting bits that are output on serial_out during clock pulses, that helps mark the end of the transmission (ready_out)
-- Shadow register with load and shift operations - responsible for storing data (both input and output) and shifting one data out and another in in the same time (on the same clock edge)
+- Shadow register with load and shift operations - responsible for storing data (both input and output) and shifting one bit of data out and another bit in in the same time (on the same clock edge)

 <img src="docs/diagrams/Shift Register.drawio.svg">